 Other European countries that outperform Portugal in terms of rolled tobacco export values and global market share are Poland (12.7%), Germany (11.3%), the Netherlands (3.86%), Lithuania (3.41%), the Czech Republic (2.78%), and Romania (2.58%).

 Pure Olive Oil

-Exports of copper ore account for 0.53% of Portugal’s total yearly shipments and the country has a 0.65% share of a global export market that is worth $44.2 billion annually.
+Shipments of copper ore account for 0.43% of Portugal’s total yearly exports.
+The country has a 0.48% share of a global export market that is worth $64.2 billion annually.

 Portugal has a number of natural mineral resources, including two copper mines, Neves Corvo and Sao Domingos.

 Interesting Facts About Portugal

 - Portuguese is the official language of eight other countries around the world.